-As a result, the user can use a mobile app to unlock the hardware without even touching it.
-In fact, WD says you won’t even need to know anything about security.
+As a result, the user can use a mobile app to unlock the hardware without touching it.
+WD says you won’t even need to know anything about security.

-The first hardware in question is the ArmorLock encrypted NVMe SSD, which is a portable storage drive, also unveiled today.
+The first hardware in question is the ArmorLock encrypted portable NVMe SSD.

-The drive itself is a super-fast portable SSD that features USB 3.2 Gen 2 (10 Gbps) with a USB-C port.
-Housing an NVMe SSD on the inside, it can deliver copy speed of up to 1000 MB/s.
+The drive is a super-fast portable SSD that features USB 3.2 Gen 2 (10 Gbps) with a USB-C port.
+Housing an NVMe SSD on the inside can deliver a copy speed of up to 1000 MB/s.

-The support for ArmorLock Security does make the drive larger than other more traditional portable SSDs of the same performance-grade, like the Crucial X8.
+ArmorLock Security’s support makes the drive larger than other more traditional portable SSDs of the same performance grade, like the Crucial X8.

 Indeed, measuring 5.29 x 3 .21 x 0 .73 in (13 .4 x 8 .2 x 1.
 9 mm), and weighing in at some 7.04 ounces (199.58 grams), the ArmorLock encrypted NVMe SSD is about the size of a deck of card.
 Or more than twice the physical size of its not-so-secure competitor.

 In return, according to WD, the new ArmorLock-enabled portable drive has a lot to offer.
-Its useful and unique features include:
+Its valuable and unique features include: